lehtoneo/Mazesolver/documentation/implementationdocument.md

 The time complexity of the algorithm is O(V) where V is the number of verticles.
 It may look like the time complexity is O(v^2) since there is a loop inside a loop, but every verticle has up to 4 verticles you can go to.
 Hence the upper limit of actions is V + 4V which leads to the time complexity of O(V).

 The space complexity is O(n^2) where n is the width and height of the maze to be solve.
 The reason for this is that the algorithm saves visited array size of nxn.

+## Possible improvements

+The ShowMazeController is somewhat long.
+It could be divided into seperate classes.

+Some of the algorithms could be implemented more elegantly for instance tremaux's algorithm.

 #### Sources
 - https://en.wikipedia.org/wiki/Maze_solving_algorithm#Tr%C3%A9maux's_algorithm